 There are government programs designed to help first-time buyers in Canada boost their down payment.
 It might make it easier for you to qualify for a mortgage on your first home:

 - Home Buyers’ Plan.
 You can borrow up to $35,000 from your RRSP tax-free to put toward your down payment, as long as you repay the funds within 15 years.
 If you’re buying the home with a spouse or common-law partner, each of you can borrow $35,000 from your respective plans for a total of $70,000.

 - First-Time Home Buyer Incentive.
 If your household income is below $150,000, you may be eligible to borrow 5% or 10% of a home’s value (up to a purchase price of $675,000) to put toward the down payment.

 READ MORE: How to Use the Home Buyers’ Plan

 Mortgage lenders use several factors to determine how much they will loan you for a mortgage.
 These factors include household income, living expenses, debt level, credit score, the size of your down payment, the interest rate on offer, and the mortgage stress test.
 To get a rough idea of the size of the loan you might qualify for, try using a mortgage affordability calculator.

 READ MORE: How much mortgage can I afford?

 The last word

-Borrowing hundreds of thousands of dollars in the form of a mortgage can be stressful but understanding the basics – such as what is a mortgage and how does a mortgage works – shouldn’t be.
+Borrowing hundreds of thousands of dollars in the form of a mortgage can be stressful but understanding the basics – such as what is a mortgage and how a mortgage works – shouldn’t be.
 Now that you know the difference between a mortgage amortization and term, open and closed mortgages, fixed- and variable-rate mortgages, and high- and low-ratio mortgages, you should feel prepared to approach your lender or mortgage broker with confidence and get one step closer to becoming a homeowner.